Matt Prior — How Adventure Had An Impact On My Life

 I have big plans for working with the top decision makers of the world and at the same time those who have had an unfortunate start in life or disadvantaged in some way.
 Ideally I’d like one to support the other so that everyone benefits.

-“The bottom line for me is to use adventure to have a positive impact on people’s lives.”
+“The bottom line for me is to use experiences to have a positive impact on people’s lives.”